krosenberg01/usgs-nccasc-soil-moisture/README.md

 The notebook contained in this repository allows the user to download soil moisture datasets from an input URL an examine them on different timescales (Annual, Monthly, Daily, Weekly).
 Outputs include CSV files for Annual/Monthly/Daily/Weekly mean values and Z-Score analysis values for each in addition to plots for all of the above.

 ## Goals and Motivation
 In-Situ soil moisture data has not been widely incorporated into research and models because of the relative newness of its historical collection.
-By creating an easy access tool to examine the data of different timescales, we hope to accomplish two things:
+The data is publicly available for use, but actually breaking down and examining relationships regarding soil moisture data is tedious and can be a impediment to its incorporation into the scientific world.
+The motivation behind the creation of this tool is to allow researchers interested in soil moisture to easily be able to extract and examine relationships on different timescales, depths, and geographic locations (differring environments).
+In the creation of this easy access tool to examine soil moisture data across different timescales, we accomplish two things:

 1) Publicly publish this tool so that access to in-situ soil moisture data on different timescales is readily available for environmental condition models (drought, flood, water management, etc.) and is available for use in research going forward.